joelcarlson/ipython-notebooks/KMeans-Implementation/README.md

 ## Object-oriented KMeans Clustering implementation

 In this repo is an implementation of the KMeans clustering algorithm using an object oriented approach, vaguely in the style of **SKlearn**.
+View the actual code [here](https://github.com/joelcarlson/ipython-notebooks/blob/master/KMeans-Implementation/kmeans/kmeans.py).

 The KMeans algorithm is an unsupervised learning technique for clustering similar data points.